-Sam and his Mum and Dad and brother and sister live in an old lighthouse, forty eight metres tall.
+Sam and his Mum and Dad and brother and sister live in an old lighthouse, twenty eight metres tall.
 It has lots of rooms but they are all on different floors and there is no lift so they are all very fit.

 When his friends come round he often explains the Night Sky to them by showing them what they can see from the old helicopter pad on top of the lighthouse (now with safety railings round it of course!) or playing games with them.